aweris/stp/README.md

 ## Docs

-You can find more info in [docs](https://documenter.getpostman.com/view/5717174/RzZ1rNiG) about rest api
+You can find more info in [docs](https://documenter.getpostman.com/view/5717174/RzZ1rNiG) about rest API